 What is the difference between Omnichannel & Multichannel?

 Multichannel is an approach where a business is present on multiple channels, which its shoppers can utilize to interact with the brand.
-These channels can be apps, mobile websites, emails, brick-and-mortar stores, social media channels, etc. Shoppers expect to have a seamless experience with a brand, instead of having a fragmented experience on each channel.
+These channels can be mobile apps, mobile websites, emails, brick-and-mortar stores, social media channels, etc. Shoppers expect to have a seamless experience with a brand, instead of having a fragmented experience on each channel.
 At this point, omnichannel comes into play.

 An omnichannel eCommerce strategy foresees that customers may start exploring on one channel and move to another as a progress of their online purchasing journey.
 Omnichannel completes a multichannel process and optimizes it for present age customers.